etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 console.log(add(x,z));
 ```

-If you put all the statements in the example above into a file and tried to compiled it with `tsc` (The Typescript compiler), you'd see the following error:
+If you put all the statements in the example above into a file and tried to compile it with `tsc`, the Typescript compiler, you'd see the following error:

 ```
 $ tsc test.ts